Setono/SyliusCatalogPromotionPlugin/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Quality Score][ico-code-quality]][link-code-quality]

-Plugin for Sylius to define permanent or time-limited specials (discounts) for products and automatically update prices.
+Plugin for Sylius to define permanent or time-limited discounts for products and automatically update prices.

-Discounts calculated from `ChannelPrice`'s `originalPrice` field if it non-zero and applies to `price` field.

-All calculations can be done immediately
-(if you have not much products in your store) or asynchronously via queues.

 Menu: